 This list looks at current non-independent shareholder nominee directors of ASX300 companies, excluding founders.

-This list tracks CEOs or executive directors of major companies who have simultaneously been non executive directors of other major public companies, a practice which really should only happen at the tail end of a CEO's executive career.
+This list tracks CEOs or executive directors of major companies who have simultaneously been non executive directors of other un-related major public companies, a practice which really should only happen at the tail end of a CEO's executive career.

 This list tracks the former Australian politicians who have or still serve on public company boards.
 Send any corrections of additions to email@example.com